OctoPrint/OctoPi-UpToDate/README.md

 release workflow now, so next OctoPrint release should show if it that triggers a build correctly.
 If that works, some further automation needs to be written to automatically update the web page with a link to the latest image and also generate a release file for the imager.

+## I have a problem, where's the issue tracker for this project?

+Nowhere, because this really is just a build automation.

+If you need support with OctoPrint or OctoPi, [please get in touch on the OctoPrint Community Forums](https://community.octoprint.org).